Bukunmikuti/view-router/README.md

 	This function executes whenever there is a navigation to an unmatched path.

 > **Note:** You cannot call ```routeTo()``` inside this callback.
 To navigate to a 404 view or any other view, you must return the view ID instead.
 For example ```return "404"``` navigates to a 404 view. <br> ```return true``` or ```undefined```, takes the current view out of the screen while ```return false``` leaves the view on screen.

+## ```resetScroll```
+Description: Navigation to a new view preserves the window scroll position, this is the expected browser behaviour.
+However, this is usually unintuitive when a view takes up the whole screen.
+Therefore, setting ```resetScroll: true``` returns scroll position to top of the screen when entering a new view. <br>
+> **Note:** If you want a more elegant solution to scroll implantation, you can set ```resetScroll:false``` and use hooks to adjust scroll effects.

 ## Breaking Changes
 - removed ```transition``` property